CourseCloudDesktop/cloudDesktop/task4/安裝文檔-Ubuntu.md

   to    “GIT_BASE=${GIT_BASE:-https://git.openstack.org}”
   ```

-# 4 Installing
+# 4 Installation
-## 4.1 installing
+## 4.1 Installation
 - Commanded “cd devstack/”
 - Commanded “./stack.sh” to begin install
-- The time of installing during 1h to Nh depends on your network speed
+- The time of installation during 1h to Nh depends on your network speed
 ## 4.2 Problems
 - You will meet many problems during installing, many cased by network
 - Some time, repeated run “./stack.sh” can solve problem
-- “git call failed” is a frequent error during installing, repeat run “./stack.sh”
+- “git call failed” is a frequent error during installation, repeat run “./stack.sh”
 - Deleted all directory under user “stack” and redownload devstack is another way to solve problem
 - Good luck and fuck devstack!!